wbreiler/PiAnsible/README.md

 - Access to a Raspberry Pi running Raspberry Pi OS Lite.
 - SSH access to the Raspberry Pi.

+Note: This playbook has only been tested on a Raspberry Pi 4 B running Raspberry Pi OS Lite 64-bit.
+It should work on other distros and architectures, however if there are any issues create an issue and I will look into it when I have the time.

 ### Directory Structure

 Your project should include the following directory structure: